marcandrysco/AudioManipProg/README.md

 ## Licensing

-The libraries (libDSP, MuseLang, and AmpCore) are licensed under the GNU LGPLv3.
+The AMP libraries (libDSP, MuseLang, and AmpCore) are licensed under the GNU LGPLv3.
 The applications (AmpRT) are licensed under the GNU GPLv3.
-Source code compiled by MuseLang,and plugins run using AmpCore, and audio created by AMP are _not_ restricted in any way; authors are free to license their source code, plugins, and audio however they wish.
+The cHax library is licensed under the MIT License.
+Source code compiled by MuseLang, plugins run using AmpCore, and audio created by AMP are _not_ restricted in any way; authors are free to license their source code, plugins, and audio however they wish.

 ## Getting Started